10. Introducing Data Frames

 (*)

-Join a few chosen datasets that are to your liking.
+Join a few chosen datasets that you find interesting.

 Looking at the list of methods